Sudan Political Service: Personnel and recruitment

 Of the United Kingdom's main overseas civil services, the Sudan Political Service was by far the smallest: during the course of its entire existence, it comprised less than 400 members in total.

 Unlike the Indian Civil Service and the Colonial Service, the recruitment process of the Sudan Political Service was informal in character and did not involve examinations.
 Candidates were interviewed by an ad hoc interviewing committee which met in London once a year.

 No British officials were recruited after the 1952 intake, when three probationers were appointed.
 By then, recruitment was on contract terms, instead of permanent and pensionable terms.

-Officials recruited to the Sudan Political Service had a reputation for recruiting those with a superior athletic record over academic record, though its officers generally had reasonable academic records as well.
-As a result, Sudan was said to be a country of Blacks governed by Blues.
+Officials recruited to the Sudan Political Service had a reputation for recruiting those with superior athletic, rather than academic, records, though its officers had reasonable academic records as well.
+The historian Margery Perham wrote that the service (mainly comprising Oxford and Cambridge graduates) valued sporting prowess enough for Sudan to be described as a "nation of blacks governed by blues".